dukelink/Baseramp/README.md

 * On a local or cloud server

-* That is configurable without coding
+* That is user configurable without coding

-* And also includes common, pre-configued applications:
+* Bundled with pre-configued applications:
   * To Do Lists
   * Recurring Chores
   * Project Management